Kaleidosium/Kaleidosium.github.io/content/originalcharacters/dania-lovelace.md

 - She sometimes draws on her tablet, though mainly just for herself.
 - She used a Thinkpad T480 during her rebellion days.
 - She sings and dances sometimes, she is pretty good at it.
-- She speaks English, Esperanto, Dutch, French, and Indonesian.
+- She speaks English, Esperanto, Dutch, French, Japanese, and Indonesian.
-- Her accent is a mix of Swiss French and a modern variation of Transatlantic (though is more influenced by America).
+- Her accent is a modern variation of Transatlantic (though is more influenced by America) with a hint of Swiss French.
-- As my (Dania Rifki) fursona, she is the closest character to me, she is an idealised version of me in a way.
+- As my (Dania Rifki) fursona, she is the closest character to me, in a way she is an idealised version of me.

 <table class="gallery">
 <thead>